 Just make sure you’re quiet and respectful if you’re walking in and out of class, and beware of slamming doors!

 Some classes award marks for participation (this will be listed in the assessment schedule in your Unit of Study outline).
-It should go without saying that you’ll learn a lot more if you actively take part in your tutorials, and there’s nothing more awkward than a tutor repeating questions to a silent class.
+It should go without saying that you’ll learn a lot more if you actively take part in your tutorials, and trust us - there’s nothing more awkward than a tutor repeating questions to a silent class.

 At uni, knowing how to reference properly is paramount.
 It’s part and parcel of joining an academic community.
-So don’t be lazy, you don’t want to lose marks for incorrect referencing, or worse, be penalised for unwritting plagiarism.
+So don’t be lazy, you don’t want to lose marks for incorrect referencing, or worse, be penalised for unwitting plagiarism.

 Look up your course referencing guide online, or ask your lecturer.
 And complete the Academic Honesty Education Module early on so you’ll be skilled up before the assignments start to arrive.